 Faraday Future

 ui44 currently tracks 3 robots from Faraday Future across 2 categorys.
-The company is grouped under Unknown, and the current catalog footprint on ui44 includes FF Futurist, FF Master, FX Aegis.
+The company is grouped under USA, and the current catalog footprint on ui44 includes FF Futurist, FF Master, FX Aegis.

 1X Technologies